lacker/seticore/README.md

 The build is using CMake.
 I've been developing on Ubuntu 18.
 You need to install the CUDA dev kit, go follow Nvidia's instructions for that.

+You're probably better off deactivating any conda environment before installing.
+Conda sets up the environment to use its own copies of `hdf5` and CUDA, and it's simpler to just use the global ones.
+If you get errors around multiple copies of the `hdf5` library found, or notice paths from your conda installation sneaking into the output, this is likely to be the source.

 Then you need to install `hdf5` along with the `bitshuffle` plugin.
 Two paths you can take here - what I did, or what I recommend.